kent-map/kent/README.md

 ![](https://iiif.juncture-digital.org/thumbnail?url=https://stor.artstor.org/stor/f3df3254-575f-4f32-ae8b-198c806e9d50)

-Edith Nesbit lived in Kent during her childhood and then again in later life and her stories are inspired by the Kent countryside.
+English writer Edith Nesbit, who wrote as E. Nesbit, has close links to the coastal county of Kent in South East England.
+In childhood and adolescence, she spent formative years in the village of Halstead, in the Sevenoaks District of Kent.

 ## Vita Sackville-West {href=20c/20c-sackville-west-biography}